testinggospels/camouflage/docs/getting-started.md

 Optional Parameters:
   -p, --port             - HTTP Port to listen on
   -x, --secureport       - HTTPS Port to listen on
-  -s, --secure           - include https server is required -k, --key              - server.key file if -s/--secure is set to true -c, --cert             - server.key file if -s/--secure is set to true -n, --cpus             - number of CPUs you want Camouflage to utilize
+  -s, --secure           - include https server if required -k, --key              - server.key file if -s/--secure is set to true -c, --cert             - server.key file if -s/--secure is set to true -n, --cpus             - number of CPUs you want Camouflage to utilize